 It’s very rare that a healthy leopard gecko turns down a meal unless they’re ill with something.
 So if yours isn’t eating, checking your substrate is the very first thing you’ll want to do as not pooping is a lot of the times the result of an impacted leopard gecko.

-If you think that your leopard gecko may have consumed one of the substrates that I’ve listed, then click here to go to this article that I wrote on whether or not a leopard gecko should be able to live on sand as a substrate and scroll down to the part that says ” What To Do When Impacted ” and follow the steps that I’ve given to relieve their symptoms and clear up their digestive system.
+If you think that your leopard gecko may have consumed one of the substrates that I’ve listed, then click here to go to this article that I wrote and follow the steps that I’ve given to relieve their symptoms and clear up their digestive system.

-Also whenever this happens, get them out of the tank immediately and get their substrate changed out with something much safer.
-If you’d like to know what I use, then check it out here on Amazon.
+Also whenever this happens, get them out of the tank immediately and get their substrate changed out with something much safer, such coconut fiber.

 If you don’t suspect that impaction is the cause, then next you’ll want to check your tanks temperatures.
 Believe or not, if it’s too cold within your tank, your leopard gecko will not eat or poop.
 It’s hard for their digestive tract to work properly if their body temperature isn’t warm enough, so until it warms back up, they will not do either as it will be too much of a strain on their bodies.